Chemical Brain Drain: A Conversation with Philippe Grandjean

 CHE and the Health and Environment Alliance (HEAL) were pleased to host this conversation with Dr. Philippe Grandjean, author of Only One Chance: How Environmental Pollution Impairs Brain Development—and How to Protect the Brains of the Next Generation.
 In his book, Dr. Grandjean explains what he calls “chemical brain drain”—a deficit in brain function related to exposures to environmental chemicals—in particular, mercury, industrial chemicals and pesticides—particularly during early stages of development.
 On his website, Chemical Brain Drain, Dr. Grandjean provides a forum for further discussion on chemicals impacting our brains’ health and implications for society.
-During his conversation with Dr. Michael Lerner, vice-chair and co-founder of CHE, Dr. Grandjean explored chemical exposures and the impact on the brain, preventative measures which can be taken to address “chemical brain drain”, and larger issues related to the complex issues of environmental health both nationally and internationally.
-Dr. Grandjean is Professor and Chair of Environmental Medicine at the University of Southern Denmark and Adjunct Professor of Environmental Health in the Department of Environmental Health at Harvard School of Public Health.
+During his conversation with Dr. Michael Lerner, vice-chair and co-founder of CHE, Dr. Grandjean explored chemical exposures and the impact on the brain, preventive measures which can be taken to address “chemical brain drain”, and larger issues related to the complex issues of environmental health both nationally and internationally.
+Dr. Grandjean is professor and chair of environmental medicine at the University of Southern Denmark and adjunct professor of environmental health in the Department of Environmental Health at Harvard School of Public Health.